|From Gesture to Language in Hearing and Deaf Children|

 “The editors have improved the book’s usefulness by adding their commentaries, which highlight the elements of the individual papers to contribute better understanding of, and relevance to, the issues addressed.”

 “The reader gains an understanding of prelinguistic communication development across many domains.
 It will be useful for professionals working with children who use gestures for communication.”

 “No introductory course in child and language development will be complete without this book.”

 —From the Foreword by William C. Stokoe

 In 21 essays on communicative gesturing in the first two years of life, this vital collection demonstrates the importance of gesture in a child’s transition to a linguistic system.
 Introductions preceding each section emphasize the parallels between the findings in these studies and the general body of scholarship devoted to the process of spoken language acquisition.

 Renowned scholars contributing to this volume include Ursula Bellugi, Judy Snitzer Reilly, Susan Goldwin-Meadow, Andrew Lock, M. Chiara Levorato, and many others.

-Carol J. Erting is Professor in the Department of ASL, Linguistics, and Interpretation at Gallaudet University.
+Carol J. Erting is provost of Academic Affairs at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST